Garver Feed Mill reopens with new safety measures

 Summer activities are scheduled for the Garver Feed Mill.
 This past weekend there was an art market.
 There is a cooking demo and brunch scheduled for this upcoming weekend.
 Plus, multiple live music events.

 All staff members will wear masks and gloves.
-The kitchens will follow the department of health guidelines to make sure proper sanitizing techniques are implemented.
+The kitchens will follow the department of health guidelines to make sure proper sanitizing techniques are used.

-People will only be allowed on the second floor if they are a customer of a business located on that level.
+More customer traffic inside the space is expected to resume in two weeks according to Garver Feed Mill.